OpenNebula/docker-machine-opennebula/README.md

 Please work from: https://docs.docker.com/get-started/part4/#create-a-cluster If you have discovery issues, please check your *multicast support* is OK.

+As long as your VM template includes only *one* network, you should not even need to give --advertise-addr or --listen-addr

 ### rancher

 (Tested, working)